etiennedevaux/planner/README.md

 ## 1.1 Project Summary

+Unmanned Aerial Vehicles or UAVs, commonly known as drones are bcoming ever more widely used, as a result the rules on the use of drones were changed considerably at the start of 2021.

-The UAV (Unmanned Aerial Vehicles, commonly known as drones) Flight Planner helps remote pilots to understand how to plan flights under the CAA rules introduced at the start of 2021.
+The UAV Flight Planner helps remote pilots to understand how to plan flights under the CAA rules introduced at the start of 2021.

 The new CAA rules on the use drones are based on the European Legislation, and bring a strong degree of harmonisation and move in a direction that matches the level of regulation to the risks represented by the combination of the drone and the qualifications of the pilot.

+The flights covered by this area of legislation are collectively referred to as the Open Category Flights.

 However, the new structure is, especially when first reviewed, complex and is further complicated by the addition of transitional arrangements for existing drones.

+For drones to be used safely and legally it is important that pilots understand what they can, and cannot, do.

+The site is aimed at UK-based drone pilots as the CAA rules are UK-sepcific.

+The site uses UK postcodes to give locations, convering those to latitude and longitude which can be further localised.

+The site uses UK ordnance survey mapping, provide by Bing Maps.

+The geolocation tools can be used beyond the UK, but the rules the site incorporates are UK only.

 ## 1.2 Project Goals